 No, the royalty in an ant nest doesn’t give out orders.
 Its main role is to reproduce, so there are enough workers to support and contribute to the colony.
 In fact, the workers decide which tasks to do by themselves.
 Whatever they prefer, that’s what they do.

-How Long Do Queen Ants Live?
+How Long Does a Queen Ant Live?

 The ant royals can live for decades.
 Scientists have found out that queen ants can live up to ten or even fifteen years in favourable environments.
 In a laboratory, they can live up to 30 years.
 Unlike the queen, the males live just about a week.
 Female workers can reach about a year and then they die.

-What Bugs Come Out in Spring
+Check also: 21 Ant Species with Superpowers and What Bugs Come Out in Spring

 Are you dealing with a pest infestation?